FaithAlone.net

 The above says that "separated brethren" "bear witness to Christ" with the "shedding of their blood".
 This is an explicit recognition of the validity of their martyrdom.

-To establish that this is truly a Catholic recognition of non-Catholic martyrs, we can turn to many statements of post-Vatican 2 Popes, namely Pope John Paul II (1920-2005 AD), Pope Benedict XVI (1927-2022 AD), and Pope Francis, which confirm exactly that:
+To establish that this is truly a Catholic recognition of non-Catholic martyrs, one can turn to many statements of post-Vatican 2 Popes, namely Pope John Paul II (1920-2005 AD), Pope Benedict XVI (1927-2022 AD), and Pope Francis, which confirm exactly that:

 Pope John Paul II - Tertio Millennio Adveniente (November 10, 1994 AD)